How Much Does Life Insurance Cost?

 Will you pay more for a policy if you smoke?

 You can expect to pay more for a life insurance policy if you smoke cigarettes.
 The life insurer may request you undergo a medical examination to determine if you have any conditions or complications associated with smoking.
 If you quit smoking and buy coverage, you usually will be given the same rate as a non-smoker as long as at least 12 months have passed since you stopped using cigarettes.
-You must be honest about whether you smoke or the insurer can rescind your policy.

 Do pre-existing conditions raise the cost of a life insurance policy?